-This opportunity is available in London, ON and in Toronto, ON.
+This opportunity is available at Western Hillel in London, ON.

 - Create and execute a proactive advocacy strategy for the local campus, identifying specific goals and measurable objectives, in partnership with the Campus Director, and with support from Hillel Ontario’s Director, Advocacy and Issues Management.

 - Work collaboratively with the Centre for Israel and Jewish Affairs (CIJA), Hillel’s primary advocacy partner.